How much does a HVAC installation cost?

 Find an HVAC installer who is fair and upfront about price, but don’t just go for the cheapest.
 You’ll want the best work for the least money, not the least work for the least money.
 If you try to cut corners, you could be facing repairs well before you’re ready to.

-“Get at least three estimates and don’t be shy about asking as many questions as you’d like,” says Fisher.
+“Get at least three estimates and don’t be shy about asking as many questions as you’d like,” says Micetich.

 Ask around for referrals and references.
 All companies are not equal, especially when it comes to the customer service they offer.
-If an HVAC company has a reputation for terrible customer service but offers you the lowest replacement cost, you may end up spending more in the long run due to the poor service.
+If an HVAC company has a reputation for terrible customer service but offers you the lowest replacement cost, you may end up spending more in the long run (not to mention the extra time, effort and hassle).